GurbanmyradowSerdar/todo-react-express/readme.md

-Its full stack todo application.
+Its full stack todo application, based on Express.js and Vite.js

 To activate it, just follow this steps: